Cquinn21/.github.io-reading-notes/commandline.md

 * There is a **shell** which tells the terminal how to behave. (bash is the shell)
 * The first thing you type is the command, then the argument. (must separate by spaces)
 * There are **Absolute and Relative Paths**
-      1. Absolute Path specifies the location of a file or directory in relation to the root directory.
+* Absolute Path specifies the location of a file or directory in relation to the root directory.
 It will always begin with a (\) forward slash.
-            - Ex.: ```ls /home/jj/Documents```
+Example: ```ls /home/jj/Documents```